thespacelink/aerospace-viz/README.md

 # aerospace-viz
-Data visualizations for the Aerospace Security website.
+Data visualizations for the The Space Link website.
 Basic charts such as line and bar graphs are created using [Highcharts](http://www.highcharts.com/), while others are custom built solutions using visualization libraries such as [d3.js](https://d3js.org/).

 ## Style Guide
 Default Highcharts styles are defined in `globals/aerospace-highcharts-theme.js`.
 These styles incorporate the default color range and font styles, but can be overridden in individual project files when necessary.